TheodoreAI/TheodoreAI/README.md

-Let's connect and build something the community could use to make our lives easier.
+Let's connect and build something the community could use to make life easier.

 <!---
 TheodoreAI/TheodoreAI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.